diarmuidcwc/LuaDissectors/README.md

 =============

-A bunch of lua dissectors for Wireshark that support iNet-X and IENA packet formats (c) Diarmuid Collins dcollins@curtisswright.com
+A bunch of lua dissectors for Wireshark that support iNet-X and IENA packet formats

+(c) Diarmuid Collins dcollins@curtisswright.com

 #Install

-Clone this repo into a subdirectory of your Wireshark installation for instance _LuaDissectors_ Edit your init.lua adding the following lines below the existing dofile
+Clone this repo into a subdirectory of your Wireshark installation for instance _LuaDissectors_.

+Edit your init.lua adding the following lines below the existing dofile

 ```lua